hicommonwealth/commonwealth/knowledge_base/Code-Style.md

 - Use descriptive variable and function names to reduce the need for comments by making the code more self-explanatory.
 - Datestamps, when used, should be formatted YYMMDD.

+### Backend Errors
+Backend errors currently come in two varieties:
+- Errors instructive for the end user
+- Errors instructive for the client

+Errors instructive for the user should be formatted with formatErrorPretty from the errorUtils.
+These will be displayed on the front end directly in the modal.
+Errors instructive for the client should be directly passed to the backend.
+These should be handled by the backend for the possibility of taking recovery actions.

 ## Change Log

 - 231010: Updated by Graham Johnson with TSDoc guidelines.
 Import guidelines removed until new approach is implemented. (#5254).